 Ozone is triatomic oxygen, so in order to introduce ozone; we have to start with oxygen.
 Oxygen is a life-giving, life-sustaining element.
-We cannot survive more than few minutes without oxygen.
+We cannot survive more than a few minutes without oxygen.
 As we know, the body’s cells depend on oxygen.
-Ninety percent of body energy is created by oxygen through aerobic metabolism.
+Ninety per cent of body energy is created by oxygen through aerobic metabolism.
 Proper Cellular Oxygenation is the only way to get the best of health.

 It was postulated that during evolution and the presence of plants and green leaves on earth, the oxygen percent was 50 %.
 Professor Robert Berner of Yale University has researched oxygen levels in prehistoric times by chemically analyzing air bubbles trapped in fossilized tree amber.
 He suggests that humans breathed a much more oxygen-rich air 10,000 years ago.

 Further back, the oxygen levels were even greater.
 Robert Sloan has listed the percentage of oxygen in samples of dinosaur-era amber as: 28% (130m years ago), 29% (115m years ago), 35% (95m years ago), 33% (88m years ago), 35% (75m years ago), 35% (70m years ago), 35% (68m years ago), 31% (65.2m years ago), and 29% (65m years ago).
 Professor Ian Plimer of Adelaide University and Professor Jon Harrison of the University of Arizona concur.
 Like Most other scientists, they accept that oxygen levels in the atmosphere in prehistoric times averaged around 30% to 35%, compared to only 21% today.